jdriscoll/jdriscoll.github.com/blog/_posts/2012-12-02-Going-off-the-Book.md

 _Pawn to iOS >= 5.1_

 We then often build upon this initial move by choosing a language.
-Usually a higer level language that saves us time and makes us more productive.
-Our options for this next move are somewhat limited by our choice of platform.
-Still, while Javascript rules on the client side there are a huge number of language options for developing web applications.
+Like in chess, our options for the next move are limited by the choices we've already made.
+But while Javascript rules on the client side there are a huge number of language options for developing web applications.
 Even on iOS there are [alternatives to Objective-C](http://www.rubymotion.com/) that we might consider.

 _Bishop to Objective-C 2.0_